What is Cycles?

 - Choose a First Rollout — decide your adoption strategy

-- Architecture Overview — how components interact
+- Architecture Overview — how the runtime, admin, and events components fit together